KonradinG/sem5-pw-cis/SECURITY_PIPELINE.md

 The pipeline compares:

-- Vulnerability counts before the update
+- Vulnerability counts before the update (from `cve-baseline/<image>.json`)
-- Vulnerability counts after the update
+- Vulnerability counts after the update (from Trivy scan of PR branch)
+- Checks for new CRITICAL vulnerabilities

 ### Merge Rules